The Beat Generation made a lasting impact on the structure of modern American society that no other countercultural movement came close to achieving.

 The word ‘beat’ in their slang meant a state of losing everything and lying in the gutter.
 It meant that you were beaten by life.
 For Burroughs, being ‘beat’ signified exactly what he wanted, to lose all the baggage that society instilled in him and become free.

-Burroughs shared this idea to his new friends.
+Burroughs shared this idea with his new friends.
 For Kerouac, who was a Catholic, the word ‘beat’ immediately linked the religious to the concept of Beatitude and thus became a meaning of holy blessedness.

 And so the term ‘beat’ came to signify a state in which you beat your old identity and demolish it.
 Becoming liberated from the lies of society and becoming pure and real.
 The word would become the center of the new consciousness and the three friends would eventually call themselves the Beat Generation.

-The existence that Kerouac espoused was based on the ideal of the bebop musicians.
+The existence that Kerouac espoused was based on the ideal of bebop musicians.
 A purely spontaneous existence where you recreate your life in each and every moment instead of following any pre-existing pattern.

 This is how Kerouac wanted to live.
 He intended to document his existence autobiographically in print and create literary bop.
 But his nature was that of an intellect and novelist.
 A man whose existence is mired in preexistent patterns and hence was caught in a bind.
 To experience the existence he wanted and create the literature he imagined, he had to give up on his identity as a novelist and essentially give up on his dream.